 Integrated Pest Management

-To ensure the health and safety concerns of student, staff and community members, the Boarddistrict shall adopt an integrated pest management plan (IPM){}) which emphasizes the least possible risk to students, staff and community members and shall adopt a list of low-impact pesticides for use with the IPM plan.
+To ensure the health and safety concerns of student, staff and community members, the Board shall adopt an integrated pest management plan (IPM){} which emphasizes the least possible risk to students, staff and community members and shall adopt a list of low-impact pesticides for use with the IPM plan.
 The IPM plan and list shall be available to the public through the district’s website.

 The IPM plan is a proactive strategy that: